Allram/balena-airthingswave/README.md

+# About this fork

-> This fork only exists to add automated docker image builds.
+Adds ~~automated~~ docker image builds.
-> You can find it at [siku2/balena-airthingswave](https://hub.docker.com/repository/docker/siku2/balena-airthingswave).
+You can find it at [siku2/balena-airthingswave](https://hub.docker.com/repository/docker/siku2/balena-airthingswave).

+Other changes:
+- Support for Wave Plus

 <h1 align="center">